 4. The previous step will result in your system booting into Safe Mode.

-After getting into Safe Mode, press Windows Key + Q, type user accounts, and pick the same from results so appear.
-You would have now two accounts on your system; first your issued admin account and second the local account which you’ve created in step 2.
+After getting into Safe Mode, press Windows Key + Q, type user accounts, and pick the same from the results that appear.
+You now have two accounts on your system: first, your issued admin account and second, the local account you created in step 2.
 Select the local account.

 Now click Change the account type link in the following window: